MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 # Plan Microsoft Viva Connections for your organization

+> [!NOTE]
+> - This experience is rolling out to private preview customers now and will become generally available to all customers by the end of June 2023.
+> - You must have an Enterprise (E) or Frontline (F) license type to create multiple Viva Connection experiences.
+> - Viva Connections does not have any requirements to get started.
+> - You must have Global Admin or SharePoint admin permissions to access the Microsoft 365 admin center.

 In this phase, build a team of stakeholders to align on the goals and primary use cases for your organization's employee experience strategy.
 Start by meeting requirements, and then planning for each component of the experience.
 In the planning phase, consider success metrics and adoption tactics to ensure Viva Connections meets the need of your organization and users.

-> [!IMPORTANT]
-> Content in this article reflects the [latest release of the Viva Connections desktop experience](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/new-experiences-for-viva-connections-are-now-rolling-out/ba-p/3729071) that will become available to all customers by the end of June 2023.
-> [The latest release of Viva Connections for desktop](https://techcommunity.microsoft.com/t5/microsoft-viva-blog/new-experiences-for-viva-connections-are-now-rolling-out/ba-p/3729071) doesn’t require a SharePoint home site to get started.
-The latest version offers minimal setup and includes the option to create a lightweight dashboard with default cards to help get you started.

-Tasks below marked with an asterisk (*) are optional, or may only apply to customers who'll use home sites to complement the Viva Connections experience.
+Tasks below marked with an asterisk (*) are optional, or may only apply to customers who will use home sites to complement the Viva Connections experience.

 ## Step 1: Plan for Viva Connections

 Viva Connections is designed to help users complete high-priority tasks and access important information.
 This experience can be built on overtime as your organization adapts and scales.
+Organizations can use their existing SharePoint intranet home site if they have one, or create a standalone experience accessible in Microsoft Teams.

 Viva Connections is composed of three main parts – the dashboard, the feed, and resources.
 These parts will display differently on desktop and mobile devices.
 [Learn more about the differences between the desktop and mobile experience](/viva/connections/viva-connections-overview#viva-connections-mobile-and-desktop-experiences).